Overview

 Medications to Reduce Twitching:

-Drugs may occasionally be recommended to help curb muscular twitching.
+Drugs may occasionally help curb muscular twitching.
 They might include benzodiazepines, muscle relaxants, and anticonvulsants.
-These drugs should only be used under a healthcare professional’s supervision because they may have adverse effects.
+These drugs are prescription only; you should take them under a healthcare professional’s supervision because they may have adverse effects.
 Muscle Relaxation Techniques: Techniques such as massage, stretching, and gentle exercise can help to reduce muscle tension and twitching.
 Relaxation techniques such as deep breathing, yoga, or meditation can also be helpful.

 Stress Management Techniques: